 For all immediate technology concerns, please contact the ACC Help Desk at firstname.lastname@example.org or by calling 989.358.7374.
 The Help Desk provides support to students, instructors, and staff who are experiencing technical difficulties.
 The Help Desk on campus will be staffed from 8 a.m. - 4:30 p.m., Monday-Friday.

 The Office of Information Technology has put together a map with the strongest locations for WiFi capability on ACC's campus.
 While the campus buildings are closed to the public until further notice, students are still permitted to come to campus to use our WiFi.
 Students can stay in their cars and park in close proximity to the WiFi hotspot locations.
-The WiFi signal will be strongest closest to the locations indicated on the map.

 If students are in need of other technology resources or assistance, please contact the Help Desk.